 What topics do you read about in your spare time and what classes do you enjoy in school?
 Your career doesn’t have to be your passion, but it shouldn’t bore you to tears, either.

 Natural Skills and Abilities

 If you struggled through math in school and couldn’t pass no matter how much you studied, you may want to consider a career that doesn’t require a great deal of mathematical ability.
 However, most degree programs include a variety of classes that may or may not relate to your future occupation.
 Don’t let this discourage you from pursuing the career you want.
 The best part about choosing a career is that you can do pretty much anything your set your mind to.
 As long as you have the dedication, you can do it, so set some time aside to think about what you’re passionate about and then research your options.
-If you dream of solving white collar criminal cases, for example, then you could consider a Bachelor of Science in Economic Crime Investigation.
 You can earn this degree online, making it easier than ever to reach for the stars while holding onto the security of your day job.

 Introversion vs. Extroversion

 Introverts require time alone to recharge, while extroverts thrive on social interaction.
 Most people are close to the middle of the spectrum and will be most happy in a career that balances time alone with social interaction.

 What do you value in a career?
 Some people desire to help others directly, while others seek independence and autonomy.
 Everyone derives fulfillment in a different way.
 Paying too much attention to society’s values instead of one’s own can lead to the wrong career choice.

 Each individual has a unique combination of interests, abilities, personality traits and values.
 “Best jobs” lists and other information may be misleading because they don’t take the individual into account.
 Deciding on a career isn’t easy for most people, but your careful research and introspection will be worth a lifetime of career satisfaction.